programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 Images of human remains can be offensive to some communities, so modelling them should be carefully considered and may require content warnings.
 ‘Utilitarian’ items are generally considered exempt from copyright, but some ceramics (or wooden/stone artefacts) have ceremonial purposes, and objects (particularly funerary artefacts) can also have different values and associations for different people and cultures, as highlighted by recent (2023) [Native American Graves Protection and Repatriation (NAGPRA) legislation](https://www.federalregister.gov/documents/2023/12/13/2023-27040/native-american-graves-protection-and-repatriation-act-systematic-processes-for-disposition-or) in the USA concerning the display of certain Native American objects (including burial pottery).

-One approach for connecting media, including models, to cultural information, such as ethical reuse or cultural restrictions on viewing, involves the inclusion of [Traditional Knowledge (TK) Labels](https://localcontexts.org/labels/traditional-knowledge-labels/) in media metadata.
+One approach for connecting media, including models, with cultural information, such as guidance on ethical reuse or cultural restrictions on viewing, involves the inclusion of [Traditional Knowledge (TK) Labels](https://localcontexts.org/labels/traditional-knowledge-labels/) in media metadata.
 The use of symbolic, less realistic representations of material culture is a related approach for minimising the use of potentially culturally inappropriate digital reproductions.
 As discussed later, this approach can have other advantages for use in games.

 The available guidelines and protocols are generally more targeted at institutions, but it is worth considering [Basic principle and tips for 3D digitisation of cultural heritage](https://digital-strategy.ec.europa.eu/en/library/basic-principles-and-tips-3d-digitisation-cultural-heritage) and [Protocols for using First Nations cultural and intellectual property in the arts](https://creative.gov.au/first-nations-arts/protocols-for-using-first-nations-cultural-and-intellectual-property-in-the-arts).

 It is also important to reference the sources of images and models used in a website.
 In this lesson, references will be provided through an information panel on the website.
-The degree to which models of cultural artefacts are covered by copyright, and who that copyright belongs to (the creators of the original artefacts, the current ‘owners’ or caretakers of the artefacts, or the creators of the model), depends on several factors, and is not always clear-cut (Oruç, 2020; D'Andrea et al. 2022; Marek, 2022).
+The degree to which models of cultural artefacts are covered by copyright, and who that copyright belongs to (the creators of the original artefacts, the current ‘owners’ or caretakers of the artefacts, or the creators of the model), depends on several factors, and is not always clear-cut (Oruç, 2020; D'Andrea et al., 2022; Marek, 2022).
 Many researchers aim to make their models and site code available for others to use to increase the dissemination of information and promote further research.
 Often, models and code are given [Creative Commons licences](https://creativecommons.org/share-your-work/cclicenses/) such as CC-BY-NC (Creative Commons Attribution-NonCommercial).
-However, it is always worth considering that your models may be used in virtual scenes you disagree with or find offensive, i.e. the pot models could be used in a potentially culturally derogatory manner (for example, illustrating cannibalism).
+However, it is always worth considering that your models may be used in virtual scenes you disagree with or find offensive, for example the pot models could be used in a potentially culturally derogatory manner such as illustrating cannibalism).
 While you can request users to only use your models and code for non-derogatory purposes, publicly available digital assets are increasingly being scraped by artificial intelligence (AI) ‘bots’, thus potentially contributing to models used in scenarios you did not foresee.
 The use of the `NoAI` HTML meta tag may help discourage such data harvesting.

-When making games out of cultural heritage models, it is also important to reflect on whether scenes or puzzles are adopting a colonial approach.
-For example, in a video game, rather than letting the user steal or ‘collect’ artefacts, a better aim would be to gamify the return of artefacts to their place or community of origin.
+When making games using cultural heritage models, it is also important to reflect on whether scenes or puzzles adopt a colonial approach.
+For example, rather than allowing the user to steal or ‘collect’ artefacts in a video game, a better aim might be to gamify the return of artefacts to their place or community of origin.
 In the puzzle in Part 2 of this lesson, the pots are matched to their original community, as represented as a place on the map.

 ## Introduction to 3D Modelling